All Episodes

 And that's a tremendous violence problem.

-My point is that doesn't the president is allowed to defend federal buildings.
+My point is that doesn't, the president is allowed to defend federal buildings.

 He's publicly saying something far greater that he aspires to than defend federal buildings.

-That would be called the Department of Justice and the FBI, and that was addressed by Bill Barr yesterday.
+That would be called the Department of Justice and the FBI.

-Did you not listen to Bill Barr, the attorney general?
+Did you not listen to Bill Barr, the Attorney General?

-I didn't listen to Bill Barr, the attorney general.
+I didn't listen to Bill Barr, the Attorney General.

-You should you can tell me what he said.
+You can tell me what he said.

 In Portland, you got unmarked vehicles and people going out clearly violating the Constitution.